kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 The `<g-image>` tag is used as a normal `<img>` tag.
 However it includes a lazy loading feature, i.e., the image will only load when it is in view, appearing a blurred image while not loaded.

-Beside that, if image is hosted locally, Gridsome will compress it and resize it, providing the size that fit the most with the user screen size.
+Beside that, if image is hosted locally, Gridsome will compress it and resize it, providing the size that best fits the screen.

 ```html
 <g-image src="~/assets/img/my-image.png">
 ```

-There is also other custom options.
+There are also other custom options.
 You can check them in the [documentation](https://gridsome.org/docs/images/).

 ## Dealing with Generated Content

 ### Forms

 You may use a third party api like [Formspree](https://formspree.io/).
-But if you host your website on [Netlify](https://www.netlify.com/), you could stick with their forms API, which supports up to 100 free submissions per month against 50 from Formspree.
+But if you host your website on [Netlify](https://www.netlify.com/), you can stick with their forms API, which supports up to 100 free submissions per month against 50 from Formspree.

 Netlify automatically detects your forms during building, so there is no worry about integration.
-You just need to put the following information in your HTML:
+You just need to write your form with these extra info:

 ```html
   // src/components/ContactForm.vue